KonstantinosMetallinos/Dynamic-Time-Warping-for-Python/README.md

 # Dynamic-Time-Warping-for-Python
-Dynamic Time Warpint (DTW) function coded in Python.
+Dynamic Time Warping (DTW) function coded in Python.

 To use this file you will need to download and install Cython and Numpy.